 2. Authority to deselect a subordinate after due process

-Managers DON’T need to be given the authority to terminate employees at will; that authority must lie higher up in the organization.
+Managers DON’T need to be given the authority to terminate employees at will; that authority must lie higher in the organization.

-The manager however MUST have the authority to de-select individuals who are no longer working to the effectiveness needed to fill the role.
+The manager, however, MUST have the authority to deselect individuals who are no longer working to the effectiveness needed to fill the role.

-General process for de-selection
+The general process for de-selection

-- Still no improvement – Decide to Deselect and inform the subordinate and the managers manager.
+- Still no improvement – Decide to Deselect and inform the subordinate and the manager’s manager.

 3. Authority to decide task assignments.

 Accountable managers must decide what types of task assignments they give to subordinates.
 Their managers must not bypass them.